sophongo/sophdoc/docs/en/end-user/kpanda/gpu/nvidia/mig/index.md

 ## Overview of MIG

 NVIDIA Multi-Instance GPU (MIG) is a new feature introduced by NVIDIA on H100, A100, and A30 series GPUs.
 Its purpose is to divide a physical GPU into multiple GPU instances to provide finer-grained resource sharing and isolation.
-MIG can split a GPU into up to seven GPU instances, allowing a single physical GPU card to provide separate GPU resources to multiple users, maximizing GPU utilization.
+MIG can split a GPU into up to seven GPU instances, allowing a single physical GPU to provide separate GPU resources to multiple users, maximizing GPU utilization.

 This feature enables multiple applications or users to share GPU resources simultaneously, improving the utilization of computational resources and increasing system scalability.